-Williston Ward 4 do experience water shortages over the last 2 to 3 years.
+Williston Ward 1 and Sutherland Ward 4 do experience water shortages over the last 2 to 3 years.
 The town are supplied by underground water but because of the recent draughts water has become a scares commodity for the area.
 Alternative water resources was investigated and 5 new boreholes was drilled during the 2017/2018 financial year to adhere to the need of the community and the project will be funded by the Department of Water Affairs under the Regional Bulk Infrastructure Programme.
 Environmental Impact Assessment and Feasibility Study is completed.
 In November 2016 the project was approved for the 2017/2017 financial year.
 The total amount of the project is R27 million.
-The project is currently under construction and will relief the pressure on the current water supply.
+The project is completed.